ycpcs/cs481-fall2020-RT/syllabus.md

 -   Assignment 6 - 50% Working System - **10%**
 -   Assignment 7 - Final Working System (10%), Presentation (10%), Report (10%) - **30%**

-NOTE: You will be presenting your work for each of these assignments in class on the Wednesday they are due.
+NOTE: You will be presenting your work for each of these assignments in class on the Monday they are due.
 On the days that you do not have an assignment or milestone due, you will be presenting progress reports, as part of assignment 2.
-Your weekly journal entries are **due EVERY Wednesday by 4:00p, immediately prior to EVERY class period, regardless of what is due that day.**
+Your weekly journal entries are **due EVERY Monday by 4:00p, immediately prior to EVERY class period, regardless of what is due that day.**

 Grades will be assigned on a 100-point scale according to the following table: